Knguyen-dev/cs-notes/docker-notes/intro-to-docker/api/README.md

 ## Dependencies layer
 For our third layer we want to include dependnecies the app uses.
 So to do this, we'll define commands that will install those dependencies.
 We do "RUN npm i".

 - ISSUE: However the issue is the package.json for the will be copied in the '/app' folder, while this is run in the root folder of the image, it won't see that package.json file.
 So we need to run this command in the same directory as package.json file, which is in /app

-- SOLUTION: Specify a working directory for the container.
+- SOLUTION: Specify a working directory for the image.
 So add "WORKDIR" to the Dockerfile.
 We'll place this at the second line, so all instructions after this will use the working directory.
 As a result, now when a command is run, it will do it from inside the app directory.
 Now we should fix "COPY . /app" because since that's a relative directory, that will make our source code get copied into /app/app.
 So change that to "COPY . ." so our source code is copied into "/app" only.

 - Wait we just did "WORKDIR /app" so wouldn't "COPY . ." mean copy all form /app to /app?
 No, the first dot represents the location of the source files on your host machine, relative to the location of the Dockerfile.
 While the second dot represents the working directory of the image.

 ## Commands layer
 Finally we need a command that will run the node application while it's in the container.

 ```
 RUN node app.js